-Most of the things you see advertised on TV are overpriced and some just do not work.
-I didn’t try the “Green Bags” until they were recommended by my mother.
-They do help your produce last much longer.
+Most of the things you see advertised on TV are expensive and some just do not work.
+I didn’t try the “Green Bags” until my mother recommended them.
+They do help your produce last longer.

 There are two other options to prolong the life of celery; wrap it in foil or slice it and freeze it.
-I got the first tip from debtproofliving.com and the second tip from my mother!
+I got the first tip from Debt-Proof Living, and the second tip from my mother!

 I did make meals out of some of the leftovers from Easter Dinner.
-I had a large amount of baked beans and I added ham to them before I froze them.
+I had a lot of baked beans and I added ham to them before I froze them.
 I added the fresh tomato salsa to the Italian Casserole I made the night before and froze it.